-Explanation I: The Audit Committee constituted by a housing finance company as required under Section 177 of the Companies Act, 2013 shall be the Audit Committee for the purpose of this paragraph.
+Explanation I: If an HFC is required to constitute Audit Committee under section 177 of the Companies Act, 2013, the Audit Committee so constituted by it shall be treated as the Audit Committee for the purpose of this paragraph.
 Explanation II: The Audit Committee constituted under this paragraph shall have the same powers, functions and duties as laid down in Section 177 of the Companies Act, 2013.